Ed Bowen, HM '74 Treasurer

 Marjorie (Greenspan) Kaufman, HM '78 P '18, '19, Chair

 Marjorie (Greenspan) Kaufman entered Horace Mann in the fall of 1975 when the school embraced coeducation.
 While at Horace Mann she was active in the Theatre Company, Glee Club and Chamber Chorus.
-An experienced financial executive, she is currently a Partner in charge of marketing and IR with activist firm Barington Capital.
-Previously she headed marketing for Guggenheim Global Trading.
+An experienced financial executive, she was recently appointed to Board of Directors of Undercover Colors, Inc. Previously she was a Partner with activist firm Barington Capital and headed marketing for Guggenheim Global Trading.
 From 2003 through 2010, Marjorie was Managing Director and Head of Marketing and Investor Relations at Kingdon Capital Management where she raised over $5 billion in assets for the firm's global equity and credit strategies.
 Marjorie began her career in investment banking with Bankers Trust and Prudential Securities.
 She holds a BA magna cum laude from the University of Pennsylvania and an MBA from the University of Chicago.
 In 1996 she was awarded the Chartered Financial Analyst designation and in 2010 was named one of the 50 Leading Women in Hedge Funds by the Hedge Fund Journal.
-In addition to her work with Hilltop Cares, Marjorie is a board member of the Young Women's Leadership Network and the Jewish Institute for National Security Affairs (JINSA).
+In addition to her work with Hilltop Cares, Marjorie is a board member of the Westchester Land trust.
 She is a longtime Angel supporter of 100 Women in Hedge Funds and a former director for High Water Women.
 Marjorie lives in Mamaroneck, NY with her husband Dr. David Kaufman and their two sons Grant and Matthew, both of whom currently attend Horace Mann.
 Her photography appears online at marjoriekaufman.com

 Gregg Luchs, HM '78